Enjoy sex like you used to

 In addition, diabetic neuropathy and other issues that cause nerve damage may reduce nerve function or sensitivity in your penis — a condition called neurological ED.

-Looking to cure your death grip syndrome?
+Looking to regain sensitivity?
 Milder cases have a pretty straightforward treatment plan: a lighter grip and fewer masturbation sessions per day or week.

 Once that recovery period has passed, you can try again later with some new tips in mind to physically and psychologically recondition yourself: